 - an opportunity for children to grow through accomplishment and respect

-Our 2017 camp season will begin with a mandatory Staff Orientation week in the month of June.
-Our exact orientation and camp dates have yet to be finalized.
+- Our 2017 camp season will begin with a mandatory Staff Orientation week beginning on Monday, June 12.

 - Camp is a full ten-week commitment.
 Missing time is difficult to accommodate, and must be approved in advance.

 Daily hours vary depending on position, but most staff work approximately 8:30 a.m. to 4:30 p.m.
 Monday thru Friday.
 We also have staff meetings Tuesday evenings and two Friday night Sleepouts.

 Salaries vary, depending upon position.
 The range for first year staff with no previous experience is generally between $3,500 – $4,400+ for the summer.
 Those with previous experience or filling area lead positions may earn more.